Everything Breaks at the Center

 The Only Direction the System Has Ever Moved

-The Financial Stability Board publishes an annual list of globally systemically important banks.
-Designed as a warning, it functions as a credential.
-Being on the list implies a government backstop – cheaper funding, faster growth, greater systemic importance.
-The list is supposed to name the problem.
-Instead it subsidizes it.
+The Financial Stability Board’s list of globally systemically important banks is meant as a warning, but functions as a credential.
+Inclusion signals an implicit state backstop: cheaper funding, faster growth, greater systemic weight.
+The mechanism identifies risk, then reinforces it.

 The Godfather of AI Moves His Savings

 In April 2025, Geoffrey Hinton gave an interview to CBS.
 Nobel laureate, one of the architects of modern AI, the man who quit Google to warn the world about what he'd helped create.
 He talked about superintelligence and machines that deceive.
-Then, almost in passing, he mentioned something concrete: he had started spreading his money across three Canadian banks, because he believes a cyberattack could take banks down within the next decade.
+Then, almost in passing, he mentioned that he had started spreading his money across three Canadian banks.
+His reasoning was simple: "Suppose the bank holds shares that I own.
+Suppose the cyber attack sells those shares.
+Now my money's gone."

-Not pulling his money out of the banking system.
-Diversifying within it, because he no longer trusts any single institution to survive what is coming.
+He wasn't pulling his money out of the banking system.
+He was diversifying within it – because he no longer trusts any single institution to survive what is coming.

 The godfather of AI, hedging against the thing he invented.
-Not with a theory, but with a wire transfer.
+Not with a theory.
+With a wire transfer.

 The Model That Knows Too Much